Middle School Co-Op

 Blue High School Classes

 LAF Middle School Co-Op offers a la cart classes to students in 6 – 8 grades.
+Classes in purple may include additional grade levels.

 Parents are not required to stay on campus while students are in classes, but all Middle School families are required to serve in some capacity during the year.
 Click here for more information on our Cooperative Requirements.